 Legitimate bigotry of the sort liberals are always crying wolf about: misogyny and white supremacism.
 Usually alt-righters will talk about how minorities are more violent and less intelligent (statistics on IQ are a favorite) and draw completely insane conclusions about how this somehow isn't explained by cultural and economic factors and indicates some sort of inherent inferiority.
 (The comments on that Stonetoss comic are saying that blacks have smaller brains than whites.)

-A deeply concerning loss of ideological compassion: alt-righters are drenched in the enforcement fallacy, blind to moral conflict, and they love the might-makes-right imagery of homesteading ethics (and don't think or care about the possibility that someone could fail to homestead anything due to being unlucky instead of "incompetent").
+A deeply concerning loss of ideological compassion: alt-righters are drenched in the enforcement fallacy, blind to moral conflict, and they love the pseudo-might-makes-right imagery of homesteading ethics (and don't think or care about the possibility that someone could fail to homestead anything due to being unlucky instead of "incompetent").
 Alt-righters feel little sympathy for the victims of state violence even where they recognize the injustice.

 I'd say alt-right sympathies are partly an infection Ancaps contract from culture battling liberals.
-When you mostly deal with people who want to use the state to enforce their ideas of social justice and equality, and you know the state is evil, it's easy to start to feel that social justice and equality are the problem too, that they're somehow inherently linked with statism.
+When you mostly deal with people who want to use the state to enforce their ideas of social justice and equality, and you know the state is evil, it's easy to feel that social justice and equality are the problem too, that they're somehow inherently linked with statism.
 When you hate someone so much, you want to disagree with them on everything you can.
 They can't just be wrong about enforcement.
 They have to be wrong about their goals too.
 They have to be wrong about everything.
 No one likes the feeling of agreeing with someone they hate.

 The other factor of causation I've noticed is feeling alone in the realization that defensive violence against state agents is a requirement to ultimately end the state.
 Most Anarchists aren't on board with that - they try desperately, and succeed, to convince themselves that agorism will somehow eventually just make the state go away.
 In fact, some "libertarian" organizations even ban you for advocating self-defense.
-This one I feel really bad this because it's totally the goodguys' fault.
+This one I feel really bad about because it's totally libertarians' fault.
 Most alt-right transformees I've seen are people who realized that "violence" has to be the last phase of any attempt to end the state, and the rest of the libertarian community wrongly rejected them.
 Cast out from what seemed like the smallest circle with the sharpest ideas about liberty for having too sharp ideas about liberty, it's not too surprising that they turn to more violent ideas.

 And of course once an Ancap starts to develop alt-right sympathies, they see those farther fallen from grace in a more positive light and let their guard down around them.
 Those who fall an inch are dragged down much farther by those already more steeped in it.